arcee-ai/mergekit/docs/create_a_merge_method.md

 Logical batches may be heterogeneous.
-Preparation validates every group, buckets compatible work by shape, dtype, device, input count/layout, and execution options, then incrementally packs numerical `TensorBatch` buffers.
+Preparation validates every group, buckets compatible work by shape, dtype, device, input count/layout, and execution options, then prepares numerical `TensorBatch` inputs one chunk at a time.
+Singleton chunks borrow an `unsqueeze(0)` view of each input, copying only for dtype conversion.
+Larger chunks stack outputs separately for each input.
 All inputs within a group must have matching shapes and devices.
 Dtypes are aligned during execution, including for sequential group kernels.
 Every group is checked before any kernel executes, and kernels must preserve the weight shape.
 Output order always matches logical group order, not bucket order.